protozis/LBM_CYMB/README.md

 - **Work-group & Work-item**

 	A work-group is processed by a single compute unit in the device.
 For a CPU device it prefer a larger work-group size, while a GPU works opposite.
-The amount of work-item in a work-group has its limitation, check *Max work group size* for the value.
-For multi-dimension work-group, the total amount of work-item cannot exceed *Max work group size* too, and the work-item in each dimension will have their own limitation.
-Check *Max work item sizes* for the value.
+The amount of work-item in a work-group has its limitation, check `Max work group size` for the value (use `clinfo`).
+For multi-dimension work-group, the total amount of work-item cannot exceed Max work group size too, and the work-item in each dimension will have their own limitation.
+Check `Max work item sizes` for the value.

 Use the script `speed_test` to choose the best environment setup.
 If the chosen work-group exceed the max allowed work-group size for the device, the result will not be printed.
 Example: